tattle-made/Uli/Scrapers/Instagram/README.md

   AWS_USERNAME = <YOUR_AWS_USER_NAME>
   ```
  5.Run the scraper as : `python dev_instagramscraper.py -u <txt file containing users list> -m <max posts to scrape> `

+# Want to contribute to this repository?

+We have a [guide](docs/contributing.md) for you